COVESA/dlt-daemon/doc/dlt_for_developers.md

 ### Do not use ASCII-art

-Information should be “on your fingertips”.
-Logging is a tool to ease crushing bugs, not to win a computer art contest. → Don’t use ASCII Art!
+Information should be "on your fingertips".
+Logging is a tool to ease crushing bugs, not to win a computer art contest. → Don't use ASCII Art!

 ### Do not create charts using ASCII